 Your bio will be the first introduction to new followers, and if you fine-tune it, you can target your ideal audience.
-If they like what they see, they’ll likely hit that follow button.
-What are§ the main things you want to highlight here?
-Make it count!
-Think of it as your 150 character pitch.
-And remember: your username and name are searchable, but not the rest.
+If they like what they see, they’ll probably hit that follow button.

-Here are some bio elements that will most likely attract followers:
+Here are some bio elements that can help attract followers:

 2. Connect with your network

 As mentioned earlier, reaching those first few hundred followers is often the trickiest part of growing a social media audience.
-Therefore, why not start off by following friends, family, coworkers, and basically everyone you know!
-They will most likely follow you back, and hopefully, even recommend you to their friends.
-Go through your Facebook and contact list to make sure you’ve utilized all of your connections.
+So, why not start by following friends, family, coworkers, and basically everyone you know?
+They'll most likely follow you back, and hopefully recommend you to their friends.
+Go through your Facebook and contact list too, ensuring you’ve utilized all your connections.

-When you first start off with your account: try to describe your ideal audience for yourself.
-Create an avatar.
-Then, look for other accounts that direct themselves to your audience.
-If you are a travel vlogger, then look for traveling accounts and travel vloggers that may fit your audience criteria.
-Look for the accounts and creators that post on a regular basis and get good engagement with their content.
+For example, if you're a travel vlogger, look for traveling accounts and travel vloggers that fit your audience criteria.
+Find the accounts and creators that post regularly and get high engagement with their content.

 Now, the idea is for you to utilize their profiles and audiences.
 Comment on their posts.
 Follow their followers and interact with them.
 Engage!
-You need to get their attention and get connected before they will be willing to follow you and engage with your content.
+You need to get your audience's attention and establish a connection before they willingly follow you and engage with your content.